-Digital Infrared thermal imaging, or DITI, is a totally non-invasive, painless procedure with no radiation and no contact with the body.
-DITI is a clinical imaging technique that records the thermal patterns of your body.
+Thermal imaging, is a totally non-invasive, painless procedure with no radiation and no contact with the body.
+It is a clinical imaging technique that records the thermal patterns of your body.
 Your thermal images are used by your healthcare practitioner to help diagnose and monitor pain or pathology in any part of your body.

 What is thermal imaging used for?

 To help in determining the cause of pain.

 To aid in the early detection of disease and pathology